calacademy-research/citations_finder/README.md

     dest_path = sanitized_identifier + ".pdf"

-Ensure any existing PDFs conform to this format, place them in said directory, and run verify.
-Verify will use downloaded papers when available.
+Ensure any existing PDFs conform to this format, place them in said directory, and run download.
+Download will use downloaded papers when available.

 Note that if your doi_database is empty (i.e. if you haven't done the initial and/or forced download for crossref in config.ini) you can import these papers by using the "import_pdfs"